 Our ranking, from 30 to one, is below:

 Coral Gables, Florida

 A number of University of Miami students have stated that the college’s culture has been helpful in overcoming homesickness.
-For example, Anuj Shah said that homesick students should, “Spend time with your peers who will become your family and Miami will become your home soon enough.”
-A major contributing factor to the ability for students to feel at home at the University of Miami is the Student Center Complex.
+For example, Anuj Shah said that homesick students should “Spend time with your peers who will become your family and Miami will become your home soon enough.”
+A major contributing factor to the ability of students to feel at home at the University of Miami is the Student Center Complex.
 This complex has numerous indoor and outdoor facilities that provide opportunities for students to socialize.
 The Recovery Village considers the University of Miami to be the 10th best college for mental health.

 29. College of William & Mary

 Current students at the College of William & Mary have recommended several college resources to first-year students who are experiencing homesickness.
 Some of these resources include orientation aides, resident aides, and counselors.
 Additionally, the Health Promotion division of the college is proactive and ensures that students feel happy “through evidence-informed prevention efforts.”
 One of the ways in which it does this is by employing a range of integrative health coaches.
 College Choice names the College of William & Mary as the college with the eighth happiest freshmen.

 The professional services at Drexel University are equipped to deal with homesickness.
 For instance, the counseling services offer a group therapy program for adjusting to college life which addresses homesickness, among other common issues.
 Additionally, if students don’t want to attend in-person counseling, they can address their issues with other resources, such as through the peer counseling helpline.
 And there are many accounts from students who have integrated well on campus.
 One example is Keyanna Bynum, who has assured students that the college community is supportive and inclusive.
 The Recovery Village names Drexel University the ninth-best college for mental health.